Alireza499/InformationRetrievalProject_SemanticTextAnalysis/README.md

 - Feel free to modify and experiment with the code to suit your specific needs.
 - The project showcases different methods, their implementation, and usage within a single notebook for your convenience.

----

-Feel free to customize this "Read Me" to better fit the specifics of your project and any additional details you want to include.